Homothetic Killing horizons in generic Vaidya spacetimes: Notations Basic Set Up

 \subsection{Conformally invariant surface gravity}

 Under a conformal transformation, equation \eqref{cnftr}, the Einstein equation does not remain invariant.
-Therefore, it is expected that the properties of the KH of a black hole solution of Einstein gravity may not automatically be carried forward.
+Therefore, it is expected that the properties of the KH of a BH solution of Einstein gravity may not automatically be carried forward.
 However, the causal structure remains invariant under conformal transformation.
-Motivated by this, a definition of the conformally invariant temperature of black holes that admits a CKH can be constructed \cite{Jacobson:1993pf, sultana2004conformal}.
+Motivated by this, a definition of the conformally invariant temperature of BHs that admits a CKH can be constructed \cite{Jacobson:1993pf, sultana2004conformal}.

-To define a notion of surface gravity for conformal Killing horizons is subtle.
-Recall that for a static or stationary spacetime comprising a true Killing horizon generated by the Killing vector $\xi^a$, the following definitions of the surface gravity of that Killing horizon are all equivalent
+To define a notion of surface gravity for conformal KHs is subtle.
+Recall that for a static or stationary spacetime comprising a true KH generated by the Killing vector $\xi^a$, the following definitions of the surface gravity of that KH are all equivalent

 However, for a CKH, in cases where $\xi^\alpha$ is a CKV of the spacetime metric $\bar{g}_{ab}$ which is conformally related to $g_{ab}$ by equation \eqref{cnftr}, we can have the following candidates for surface gravity \footnote{Note that in equation \eqref{kappa_1}, \eqref{kappa_2}, \eqref{kappa_3} we have used $\bar{\xi}^a = \xi^a$.}